maegul/ResChapter/README.md

-# I presume there'll be some standard sort of 'front page' ... ?
+# I presume there'll be some standard sort of 'front page' with an author or something ... ?